aoandrew/CollectivistCapital/README.md

 In other words, startup and enterpreneurship which is supposed to be the model and vehicle for economic mobility actually (almost exactly) mirrors the problem we are trying to avoid.

-In sum, we're facility high society pressure due to highly heirachicial, high inequality, high concentration of capital.
+To take stock of our current sitaution; we're facing tremendous societal pressure due to wealth inequalty.
+Technology and entepreneurship which was supposed to be the great societal equalizer is actually following the same pattern of the problem.
+We need a different way forward.

-The alternative to a pyramid structure of equity for employees to startup would be a series of tiers.
+The alternative to a pyramid structure of equity and wealth distribution for employees to startup would be a series of tiers?
 Rectangles of increasing size.
-(A parallelogram if you're viewing it at the right distance.)
+(A parallelogram if you're viewing it at the right distance.).
+This would amount to tiers of equity earned at equal rates by all employees at those tiers.

 Imagine the following scenario: <br >
 1% each for the first round of employees (20 employees) = 20% <br >